YasCoMa/PipeAggregationInfo/readme.md

-# Pipeline to aggregate information for PPI
+# PipePatExp - Pipeline to aggregate gene expression correlation information for PPI

 Pipeline that uses information of high throughput gene expression experiments publicly available on [GEO](https://www.ncbi.nlm.nih.gov/geo/) to find those where the proteins involved in protein interactions appear high correlated to each other with a cut-of value > 0.97.